Celiamedinalloret/Data-science/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# State of the art of data science in Spanish language and its application in AI
+# State of data science in Spanish and its application in AI
 State of the art of data science in Spanish language and its application in the field of AI

 ## Summary